 Model-specific instructions

 If you find yourself mostly working with the same AI model, you probably notice some recurring flaws or annoyances.
 Use this section to nudge the LLM in your desired direction.
-For example, for Claude I noticed that it tends to be over-comprehensive.
-I, therefore, use:
+For example, if the AI tends to be over-comprehensive, use something like this:

 - Always focus on simplicity and precision and not comprehensiveness.